kak2008/On-The-Map/README.md

 - __Map View Controller__: - This view controller will show map with drop pins of the other udacity users.

-- Application uses CoreData, MapKit, UIKit.
+- Application uses MapKit, UIKit.

 ## Requirements
 * Xcode 7.3